An area-depth symmetric $q,t$-Catalan polynomial: Background and Definitions

 \subsection{Depth polynomials}

 Let $\pi \in D_n$.
-We produce a labelling for $\pi$ column-by-column using the following algorithm: \labelenumi{(\arabic{enumi})} \theenumi\labelenumi \begin{enumerate} \item In the leftmost column, label all cells directly to the right of a North step with a $0$. \item In the $i$-th column from the left, locate the bottommost cell $c$ in the column that is directly right of a North step; note that no such cell may exist.
-From $c$ travel Southwest until a cell $c'$ that is already labelled is reached.
+We produce a labelling for $\pi$ column-by-column using the following algorithm: \labelenumi{(\arabic{enumi})} \theenumi\labelenumi \begin{enumerate} \item In the leftmost column, label all cells directly to the right of a North step with a $0$. \item In the $i$-th column from the left, locate the bottommost cell $c$ in the column that is directly right of a North step; note that such a cell may not exist.
+From $c$ travel Southwest diagonally until a cell $c'$ that is already labelled is reached.
 Let $\ell$ be the labelling of $c'$.
 Label all cells directly to the right of a North step in the $i$-th column with an $\ell +1$. \end{enumerate} Define this to be the \defn{depth labelling} of $\pi$.
 The \defn{depth sequence} $(d_1(\pi), d_2(\pi), \ldots, d_n(\pi))$ of $\pi$ can be obtained by reading the entries of the depth labelling of $\pi$ in the following manner: \labelenumi{(\arabic{enumi})} \theenumi\labelenumi \begin{enumerate} \item Let $v$ be the empty vector.
-Let $c$ be the cell directly right of the first North step of $\pi$. \item Append the label of $c$ to the end $v$.
+Let $c$ be the cell directly right of the first North step of $\pi$. \item Append the label of $c$ to the end of $v$.
 If the length of $v$ is $n$, then stop and let

-\item Otherwise, travel Northeast from $c$ until a cell that is labelled is reached.
+\item Otherwise, travel Northeast diagonally from $c$ until a cell that is labelled is reached.
 If this cell exists and has not been seen before, then redefine $c$ to be this cell.
 If no such cell exists or the cell was already visited before by the algorithm, then consider the set of all cells that have been visited already but have a labelled cell directly above them that has not been visited.
-Out of this set choose the one that has the largest label and let $c$ be the cell directly above this cell.
-Go back to step (2). \end{enumerate} Define the \defn{depth} statistic as follows
+Out of this set choose the rightmost one and let $c$ be the cell directly above this cell.
+Go back to step (2). \end{enumerate}

+\begin{remark} Note that in the above definition, the rightmost cell of all visited cells with a labelled cell directly above is also the cell in this set with the largest label.
+Namely, look at the lowest cell in the same column as $c$, which is labelled.
+All cells that were already visited but have a labelled cell directly above them are to the left of this cell on the same diagonal or lower.
+By the construction of the labels, these cells all have strictly smaller labels. \end{remark}